 And the people of Seattle, with a well-earned reputation for often valuing process over progress, were having a difficult time deciding where to put the covered stadium the County had promised to build.
 The season was not even over before Joe Cronin (1906-1984), the American League's president, was hinting, none too subtly, that the American League was considering moving the Pilots to another city.
 Later disclosures would show that this had gone far beyond mere "consideration."
 To top it off, it was rapidly becoming clear that the Soriano brothers were well beyond their financial and managerial depth.
 By January 1970, an investment group headed by Seattle theater owner Fred Danz (1918-2009) was trying to buy the team, as was a separate group headed by hotel executive Eddy Carlson (1911-1990), who wanted to run it as an intentional non-profit.
 The league gave Danz a deadline of January 22, 1970, which he missed; Carlson's offer remained on the table, unaccepted and virtually ignored.

 To deter the league from acting, Seattle Mayor Wes Uhlman (b.
 1935) threatened on January 22, 1970, to sue to keep the Pilots in Seattle.
 Uhlman's complaint was that the City, in hopes of gaining a Major League baseball team, had purchased Sicks' Stadium in 1965 for $1,115,000, and later, to secure the Pilots, had poured in another $1.8 million to make the improvements demanded by the league.
 The mayor's threat drew immediate support from Governor Dan Evans (b.
-1925), King County Executive John Spellman (b.
-1926), State Attorney General Slade Gorton (b.
+1925), King County Executive John Spellman (1926-2018), State Attorney General Slade Gorton (b.
 1928), and the State's two Democratic U.S. senators, Warren G. Magnuson (1905-1989) and Henry M. Jackson (1912-1983).

 Off to Milwaukee